 Radiant MLHub is an open library for geospatial training data (and soon machine learning models) to advance machine learning applications on Earth Observations.
 It serves as a resource for a community of practice, giving data scientists benchmarks they can use to train and validate their models and improve its performance.

-In the first phase, Radiant MLHub will host open source training datasets generated by Radiant Earth Foundation's team as well as other training data catalogs contributed by Radiant Earth’s partners.
-All of the training datasets will be stored using SpatioTemporal Asset Catalog (STAC) standard, and exposed through a common API.
-In the second phase, model hosting and Python client applications will be added to MLHub services.
+Radiant MLHub hosts open training datasets generated by Radiant Earth Foundation's team as well as other training data catalogs contributed by Radiant Earth’s partners.
+Radiant MLHub is open to anyone to access, store, register and/or share their training datasets for high-quality Earth observations.
+All of the training datasets are stored using a SpatioTemporal Asset Catalog (STAC) compliant catalog, and exposed through a common API.

-Subscribe to Radiant Earth Foundation's newsletter to get the latest updates for workshops and hackathons around machine learning and Earth observations.
+Subscribe to Radiant Earth Foundation's newsletter to get the latest updates about new datasets, workshops and hackathons around machine learning and Earth observations.